 As previously alluded to, it’s important to recognize that there’s nothing we need to do to experience Peace.

 am I at peace right now?

-Then why aren’t we experiencing inner Peace all the time?
-It is because we usually -are- doing something with our mind: we are generating thoughts that conflict with each other.
-For example, “I want more money” is one thought we may hold, and the other could be something along the lines of “it’s too hard for me to make money.”
-So simply choosing to drop either one of these conflicting thoughts would result in an absence of conflict, and therefore greater Inner Peace.
-However, it’s interesting to note that most often, one of the two conflicting thoughts is one that we’re consciously aware of, and the other is usually a subconscious thought that we’re not aware of.
-Quieting the mind then is a truly worthwhile practice because it allows those previously sub-consciously held thoughts to bubble up into our conscious awareness.
-So that we can then consciously choose whether we want to let go of or hold onto them.
+Then why aren’t we experiencing Inner Peace all the time?
+It is because we usually are doing something with our mind: we are generating thoughts that conflict with each other.
+For example, “I want more money” is one thought we may hold, and another thought could be something along the lines of “it’s too hard for me to make money.”
+So by simply choosing to drop either one of these conflicting thoughts we would cease the conflict, and therefore experience greater Inner Peace.
+However, it’s interesting to note that most often, one of the two conflicting thoughts is one that we’re consciously aware of, and the other is a subconscious thought, meaning that we are not aware of it.
+Quieting the mind then is a truly worthwhile practice because it allows those previously subconsciously held thoughts to bubble up to the surface of our conscious awareness.
+So that we can then consciously choose whether we want to let go of them or hold onto them.

-when I can I witness my own inner peace?
+when can I witness my own inner peace?

-This opportunity to direct our awareness more consciously is especially more available to us during the time we specifically make for ourselves, our hatha yoga or meditation practice.
-In every moment of our waking experience, we are experiencing some level of tension, and also some degree of Peace.
-It is our conscious choosing to direct our attention to one end of that spectrum more than the other that will determine what we experience more of, in the following moment, and the moment after that, and….
+This opportunity to direct our awareness more consciously is especially more available to us during the times we specifically make for ourselves -- our asana or meditation practice.
+In every moment of our waking experience, we are experiencing some level of tension, and also some degree of Inner Peace.
+It is our commitment to consciously choosing to direct our attention more to one end of that spectrum than to the other that will determine what we experience more of, in the following moment, and the moment after that, and….